tchoi8/teachingasart2018/assignments/3_Syllabus/nate_padgett.md

 #### Week 2: Sanitation
 Water discussion (15 minutes)

-* Life before sanitation
-* Disease and pests
+* Waste and the environment
 * Ancient sewers and waste disposal
-* Key advancements in sanitation and what they mean for us
-* Modern sanitation
+* Modern sanitation systems
 * The future of sanitation

 ##### Homework: